-You have the right to ask any public sector body, like us, for the recorded information it has about any subject.
+Under the Freedom of Information Act 2000 you have the right to ask a public sector body, like us, for any recorded, corporate information it holds.

 Before asking us for information, check our publication scheme to make sure it isn't already available.

-If you ask for information that is already available, we will direct you to the most specific page on our website.
+If you ask for information that is already publically available, we will direct you to the published source.

 Try to be as specific as possible about the information you want.

 Be clear about date ranges and timescales.